smoeding/disksync/README.md

 # DiskSync - Backup your Hifidelio

 This repository contains the final version of my backup software for the Hifidelio MP3 player.
-I keep it for historical reasons.
+I stopped working on this project in 2008 and only keep it here for historical reasons.

 ## Introduction